Geoffrey-Chege/Independent-Project-Week-14/README.md

 R-Pubs link [here](https://rpubs.com/Geoffrey_Chege/914146)

 ### Description
-- I am a Data analyst at Carrefour Kenya and are currently undertaking a project that will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).

 - I am expected to find out if there are any anomalies in the data.

 ### Experimental design